-Common financial actions such as buying a house or investing in the stock market could be considered calculated risks that many people are familiar with.
+Common financial actions such as buying a house or investing in the stock market involve certain levels of calculated risk.
 While these might be common instances of financial risks people are willing to take with careful planning involved, not everyone is comfortable with risky behavior.
 According to one study, just over 72% of adults in the U.S. prefer to reduce risk in an effort to promote stability.

 However, risk is an inevitable part of doing business.
 Understanding how to manage risks before they become unsustainable is of utmost importance to the success of any business or individual.
 As financial organizations are in the business of mitigating financial risks, they understand this better than anyone.